Last Updated on

 - Digital Products

-It’s also worth mentioning that while Enhanced Brand Content is currently free, it is going to be a paid feature that will come with a small additional Amazon EBC fee in the near future.
+It’s also worth mentioning that while Enhanced Brand Content is currently free as of 2020, it is going to be a paid feature that will come with a small additional Amazon EBC fee in the near future.

 Some other guidelines and restrictions are: